andrew-henry/Data-Analytics/Data Engineering/README.md

 * OLAP - Online analytical processing, or OLAP, is an approach to answer multi-dimensional analytical queries swiftly in computing.

-* Read after write consistency -
+* Read after write consistency - Read-after-write consistency is the ability to view changes (read data) right after making those changes (write data).

 * Eventual consistency -